Skip to Content

 Fix: Incompatible inlet/supply hose

-• 1/4” Hoses: These hoses are considered the smallest diameter and they are mostly used with small pressure washer units designed for home use or small electric pressure washers.
-If you have a pressure washer with a pressure rating of up to 3200 psi then a ¼” hose is the one you should use.
+• 1/4″ Hoses: These are considered a minor diameter and are mainly used with small pressure washer units designed for home use or small electric pressure washers.
+If you have a pressure washer with a pressure rating of up to 3200 psi, then a ¼” hose is the one you should use.

-• 3/8” Hoses: These are the largest diameter hoses you can find in the market, and they are meant to be used for commercial grade pressure washers.
-Not only are these hoses wide, but they are also made with tougher materials and can be used for a pressure washer with up to a 10,000 psi rating.
+• 3/8″ Hoses: These are the most extensive diameter hoses in the market and are meant to be used for commercial-grade pressure washers.
+These hoses are wide and made with more rigid materials and can be used for a pressure washer with up to a 10,000 psi rating.

 Damaged Supply/Inlet Hose: